 - 1 ½ tablespoon nondairy milk

-Whisk the butter, palm shortening, and vanilla using a handheld mixer or stand mixer with the whisk attachment.
+Whisk the butter, spectrum sustainably harvested organic palm shortening , and vanilla using a stand mixer or a handheld electric mixer with the whisk attachment.

 Sift in powdered sugar, bit by bit, adding tiny splashes of nondairy milk when it gets too thick.

 Build the cake, gluing the layers together with enough frosting to help them hold together firmly.

 Frost the entire cake with a thin layer of frosting using an offset spatula (or just a butter knife if you don’t have one).

 Pipe roses onto sides of cake starting at the bottom in a circle around the perimeter of the cake using the lightest color frosting.
 When you run out the lightest color, fill your piping bag with the middle color and repeat.
 Use the darkest color for the roses on the top of the cake.

 * I use mostly organic ingredients when I cook, but I realize that not everyone has the disposable income to purchase all organic ingredients.
 Therefore, I only specify organic on the ingredients that really matter - when buying the organic version is the only way to ensure that the item is vegan.